 With regard to the usefulness of pro forma information, we observed that the demand for such information is low and comparability across entities impaired - due to the fact that they are not prepared in a uniform manner.
-Nevertheless, we think that the requirement for pro forma information should be retained, though limited to transactions that are monitored by the CODM, though comparability should be improved, as pro forma information is indeed used by preparers, if such disclosure helps conveying significant information to users.
+Nevertheless, we think that the requirement for pro forma information should be retained, though limited to transactions that are monitored by the CODM, as pro forma information is indeed used by preparers, if such disclosure helps conveying significant information to users.

 Regarding a possible improvement in comparability, we do not think that there is a necessity for the IASB to develop additional guidance for the preparation of pro forma information.
-Instead, we favour a disclosure requirement that asks companies to disclose how they prepared the pro forma information, i.e. which accounting policies have been applied in preparing the pro forma information.
+Instead, we favour a disclosure requirement that asks companies to disclose how they prepared the pro forma information, i.e., which accounting policies have been applied in preparing the pro forma information.

 We generally support the change of the term profit or loss to operating profit before deducting acquisition-related costs and integration costs used in IFRS 3.B64(q).
-However, in accordance with IASB ED/2019/7 General Presentation and Disclosures, the wording should be refined to operating profit or loss before deducting acquisition-related costs and integration costs.
+However, and in accordance with IASB ED/2019/7 General Presentation and Disclosures, the wording should be refined to operating profit or loss before deducting acquisition-related costs and integration costs.
 Furthermore, we think that it would be helpful to preparers and users if the IASB defined the terms acquisition-related costs and integration costs.

-We also support the proposed additional requirement to disclose cash flows from operating activities of the acquired business after the acquisition date, and of the combined business on a pro forma basis for the current reporting period.
-This requirement should be limited to transactions that are monitored by the CODM though, to ensure that only material information is reported.
+While we also generally support the proposed additional requirement to disclose cash flows from operating activities of the acquired business after the acquisition date, and of the combined business on a pro forma basis for the current reporting period, we were informed by some companies that this information cannot currently be obtained from their IT systems and would therefore have to be compiled manually and probably at a high cost.
+Whilst we believe this information to be useful, we are concerned that it can be obtained reliably and at reasonable costs, especially as and when the integration of the acquired company progresses.
+Accordingly, this requirement should be limited to transactions that are monitored by the CODM, to ensure that only the most significant information is reported.